wowcee/laravel-package-seeds-auto-loader/README.md

 # Seed Service Provider for Laravel Package

-This is a Laravel service provider used for automatically register seeds in a package when call a seeding command in console (e.g. db:seed, migrate:refresh --seed, ...)
+A Laravel service provider used for automatically register seeds in a package when call a seeding command in console (e.g. db:seed, migrate:refresh --seed, ...)

 ## Usage:

-Always using in boot() method of the main sevice provider of package.
+Always using in boot() method of the main sevice provider of package:

     class MyPackageServiceProvider extends ServiceProvider